 d.
 What other cultural promotion programming do you think the Detroit area needs and how best could that programming be provided?
 2. Doe es your organization provide housing services? a.
 Do you provide housing placement services, such as helping to find available housing? b.
 Do you assist in tenant advocacy? c.
 Do you assist in homeownership counseling and promotion? d.
 What additional housing services are needed in your community and how could they best be provided?
-3. Doe es your organization provide employment services? a.
+3. Doe es your organization provide employment services?

+a.
 Do you assist immigrants in obtaining ITINs?
 If so, how many ITINs do you help obtain a year?
 Do you charge for this service?
 If so, what are your fees?

 b.
-Do you assist immigrants in obtaining GEDs or otherwise validating their education credentials?
+Do you assist immigrants in obtaining GEDs or otherwise validating their education credentials? c.
 Do you provide job training?
-If so does that job training include both hard to a appropriate infortrades pursing classes at C. Do you provide job training?
-If so, does that job training include both hard (e.g. apprenticeship for trades, nursing classes, etc. and soft (time management, substance abuse counseling, etc.) skills?
+If so, does that job training include both hard (e.g. apprenticeship for trades, nursing classes, etc.) and soft (time management, substance abuse counseling, etc.) skills?
 Please describe your job training program. d.
 Do you assist immigrants in finding jobs?
 In what fields are you most successful in placing immigrant workers?
 Please describe your program. e.
 Do you assist immigrants in obtaining child care and/or transportation so that they can work?
 If so, please describe these services. f.
 What additional employment services do members of your community need, and how can they best be provided?
 Do es your organization provide business services?

 a.
 Do you staff an ethnic chamber of commerce?
 If so, please describe the programs, participation, staff, and nature of that chamber. b.
 Do you assist immigrants in starting their own business and/or growing their business?
 What services do you provide immigrant business owners? c.
-What additional services are needed by immigrant entrepreneurs in your community and how could those services best be provided? es your organization seek to tackle other challenges faced in America, such as education, health care, transportation, etc.? o, please describe efforts in this area. es your organization provide any religious education, promotion, connection, etc.? o, please describe programming in this area.
+What additional services are needed by immigrant entrepreneurs in your community and how could those services best be provided? c.
+Do es your organization seek to tackle other challenges faced in America, such as education, health care, transportation, etc.?
+If s p, please describe efforts in this area.
+C. Do If s es your organization provide any religious education, promotion, connection, etc.? o, please describe programming in this area.

 Does your organization provide any programs or services that connect the Detroit area to another global community (e.g. regular trips, host a foreign consulate, recruit foreign residents to visit, emigrate or do business with Michigan, etc.)?
 If so, please describe this programming.
-RT III: GLOBAI DETROIT ant communities want or need in southeast Michigan?
-What would help immigrant communities stay and grow in southeast Michigan? s there a role for local government in serving immigrant communities?
-What can nonpro ofits do to grow immigrant communities in southeast Michigan?
+RT III: GLOBAL DETROIT What do immigrant communities want or need in southeast Michigan?
+What would help immigrant communities stay and grow in southeast Michigan?
+Is there a role for local government in serving immigrant communities?
+What can nonprofits do to grow immigrant communities in southeast Michigan?

-How could your organization benefit from a coordinated "Welcome Mat" of services offered through Global Detroit?
-What could you offer to help make a "Welcome Mat" a reality?
-What services or programs could you offer to make southeastern Michigan more welcoming to immigrants if you were offered \$100,000? \$250,000? \$1 million?
-What advice do you have for Global Detroit? - Is there anything else that we forgot to ask?
+5. How could your organization benefit from a coordinated "Welcome Mat" of services offered through Global Detroit?
+6. What could you offer to help make a "Welcome Mat" a reality?
+7. What services or programs could you offer to make southeastern Michigan more welcoming to immigrants if you were offered \$100,000? \$250,000? \$1 million?
+8. What advice do you have for Global Detroit?
+9. Is there anything else that we forgot to ask?
 Is there anything else that you would like to communicate?